 By 1989, 409 churches were members of the association.
 Desiring to follow where God was at work in Dallas and Rockwall counties, the ministry of the association was characterized by a strong emphasis on racial and ethnic diversity and strengthening inner city churches.
 In 1997, DBA reported 487 member congregations worshiping in 40 different languages.

-In 2016, DBA continues its mission to assist its member churches in their mandate to “go and make disciples.”
-Its major departments — evangelism, leadership development, church planting, family and community ministries, and Mt.
+Today, DBA continues its mission to assist its member churches in their mandate to “go and make disciples.”
+Its teams– evangelism, church planting, church strengthening, and Mt.
 Lebanon camp, provide encouragement, consultation, and resources to its diverse churches serving the international city that Dallas has become.